Has the design been finalized?

 The Feasibility Study suggests keeping approximately keeping approximately 500,000 books in the Library for serendipitous discovery.
 How are you going to decide which books to keep?

 Different disciplines use their resources in different ways; there is no one-size-fits-all approach to deciding which books will physically remain in the Library.
 The process will require dialogue with the different users (students, faculty and researchers) from across the campus combined with empirical data on how often books are used.

 Why is it important to keep the less-circulated books?

 A recent study of our collection revealed that every one in five of our books is considered rare.
 We have a commitment to the global collective knowledge to protect and preserve these works.

-Will all of the Library’s books fit in the proposed ASRS?
+Will all of the Library’s books fit in the proposed facility?

 Yes.
-The storage facility will have room for 2.7 million volumes with room for growth.
+The collection management facility will have room for 2.7 million volumes with room for growth.
 Of course there will be many print collections left in all libraries.
-The ASRS will solve our collection space problem for many years.
+The facility will solve our collection space problem for many years.